A Worrying Trend

 My complaint is about the way (some) academics disregard the importance of performance and its role as a trigger for shared global academic conversation.

 Now I don’t want to dedicate hours of my life writing this post attempting to cover all aspects of academia, swerving desperately to try and avoid all possible offence or misunderstanding, or wording everything so carefully and tentatively that I am not actually saying what I feel needs to be said.
 But nor do I wish to create toxicity myself.

 But this is wherein lies the problem.
 We aren’t saying.
 People don’t say.
 And this is where problems start, not just in academia but in all works of life.
 Silence is, of course, a passive form of affirmation, endorsement, compliance, or yes, sometimes indifference or ignorance.
 But if we do know, and notice, then we should for the sake of all say something.
-So I believe and am attempting to do with this piece of writing.
+So I believe and I am attempting to do with this piece of writing (albeit something small).
 Of course, how, when and precisely what to say are of course, questions answerable only to the individual.